-- Resource needs and anticipated sources of funding with plans and time lines to achieve a level of self-support acceptable to the Dean(s) of the jurisdictional College(s) or administrative unit director.
+- Resource needs and anticipated sources of funding with plans and time lines to achieve a level of self-support acceptable to the jurisdictional Administrator.

 - Immediate space needs and how they will be met for the first year, including anticipated building and room number if known; realistic projections for future space needs.